Meet The MHCB Team

 PARTNERSHIP BETWEEN EDUCATION AND HEALTH

-The MHCB initiative is aligned with Alberta Health and Alberta Health Services provincial strategies which emphasize promotion and prevention along with early identification and intervention.
+The MHCB initiative is aligned with Alberta Health Services' provincial strategies which emphasize promotion and prevention along with early identification and intervention.
 The diversity of approaches used by MHCB is based on research and best practice literature, and is reflective of the needs and resources of individual communities.
 This includes the engagement of traditionally under-served populations.

 WHAT DOES THIS LOOK LIKE